Win, Lose or Draw: Board game

 Milton Bradley Company created its version in 1987.
 It could be played like the TV show, or a variation of the game with pawns and a game board.
 Party, Junior, and Travel Junior editions were produced, plus a Refill Pack for the game.
 All contestants who appeared on the show received a copy of the Party edition, as did select audience members.
+It sold 1 million copies in 1987 alone.

 Computer and video games

-Hi Tech Expressions released two editions of the DOS version of the game in 1988, as well as a "Junior" version, followed by a version for the Nintendo Entertainment System in 1989.
+Hi Tech Expressions released two editions of the MS-DOS version of the game in 1988, as well as a "Junior" version, followed by a version for the Nintendo Entertainment System in 1989.
 Both versions of this party game featured a scene set in a living room, with the game contestants (representing real-life players) seated on opposite couches, much like the television show.
 While the game system drew a picture on the screen, one of the players would have a limited amount (60 seconds for the main game, and 90 for the speed round) of time to type in the word or phrase represented by the image.
 If the player typed in the incorrect answer, a player on the opposing team would have an opportunity to type the correct answer (in single-player games, the game system would type a random incorrect answer).
 The team that typed the correct answer would win money for that round, and the team that earned the most money at the end of the game won.

-A "plug-and-play" console version was released by Senario in 2005, unlike the earlier computer and console adaptations, this one allowed players to actually draw the subjects, using an electronic pen, for their teammates to guess.
+A "plug-and-play" console version was released by Senario in 2005; unlike the earlier computer and console adaptations, this one allowed players to actually draw the subjects, using an electronic pen, for their teammates to guess.

-Other versions

-Canadian version

-Canadian channel TVA aired a French language version called Fais-moi un dessin (Make me a drawing) hosted by Yves Corbeil from 1988 to 1991.
-Each team played once in the puzzle round, twice in the category round, and for 2 minutes in the speed round.
-Each correct answer in the first two rounds scored 200 points, and each correct answer in the speed round scoring 100 points.
-The winning player won a ski resort vacation.

-French version

-French channel Antenne 2 aired their version of WLOD called Dessinez, c'est gagné !
-(Draw is Won!) hosted by Patrice Laffont from 1989 to 1990, they even had a kids version of the show called Dessinez, c'est gagné!
-Junior (Draw is Won! junior) hosted by Éric Galliano from 1991 to 1993.
-In each of the first three rounds, one player would draw for one minute and each correct answer scored 20 points.
-In the 90-second speed round, each correct answer scored 10 points.

-Scotland (Gaelic) version

-A Scottish Gaelic language version aired on STV (not the same version as Win, Lose or Draw (UK game show) under the name De Tha Seo?
-(What's This?) with Neen Mackay followed by Cathy Macdonald and lastly, Norm Maclean as hosts from 1990 to 1994.